samjschapiro/Transformational_Creativity_System/README.md

      -H "Content-Type: application/json" \
      -d '{"file":'YOUR_PDF', "formatType":"logic/english"}'

-4. Check server/conceptual_space.png for image of conceptual space, and server/ouput for output files, including the .json log and output pdf
+4. Check server/conceptual_space.png for image of conceptual space, and server/output for output files, including the .json log and output .pdf